Search element - Quick search bar

 6. Tip the cup slightly so the milk reaches the edge.
 Start with a tiny sip to encourage feeding.

-7. Do not pour the milk into baby's mouth; tip it just enough so they can sip or lap the milk.
+7. Don't pour the milk into your baby's mouth; tip it just enough so they can sip or lap the milk.

 8. Keep the cup in position if baby pauses.
 Let them set the pace.
 They will start again when they are ready.